adriantzkok/adriantzkok/README.md

 ## Interests 🎯

-*   **Modern Web Development:** Exploring modern frameworks, state management, and best practices for building scalable and maintainable applications. 🧱
-*   **Travel:** Passionate about discovering new places, cultures, and hidden gems, which I share on my travel website. 🗺️
+*   **Travel:** Passionate about discovering new places, cultures, and hidden gems, which I share on my travel website. 🗺
-*   **Technology:** Keeping up with advancements in web technologies, AI, and software development practices. 🤖
+*   **Technology:** Keeping up with advancements in technologies, AI, and software development practices.
-*   **User Experience:** Designing simple, intuitive, and genuine experiences for users, inspired by the principle of "Simple.
-Local.
-Genuine Travel." ✨
+*   **Running:** Looking to improve my 10K PB of 36min.